samuelim01/tp/docs/UserGuide.md

         - end with a domain label at least 2 characters long.
         - have each domain label start and end with alphanumeric characters.
         - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+- Error message for invalid email: "Emails should contain two segments separated by an @ symbol."

 Acceptable values for `a/ADDRESS`:
 - Word with or without spaces.